10 Cover Letter Disasters that Won’t Get You an Interview

 “I read one for an IT analyst position that says, ‘Although my qualifications do not exactly match your needs, the close proximity to my home is a big bonus for me,'” Levy of Just Military Loans recalls.
 “You have a lot of underqualified people just out of college just throwing resumes at the wall, and hoping something sticks.”

 DeMatteo suggests trying to focus on specific sales figures or experience in relevant projects.
 “A lot of sales, for instance, is numbers-based.
 Stick to that.”
-This is the most important section on your resume.

 It’s one thing to promote yourself favorably in a cover letter, but watch that it doesn’t degenerate into overt bragging.